Overview of the procedure for tariffing goods:

 - Definition – What does tariffing mean?

-- Possibilities for searching the commodity code: EZT-Online
+- Possibilities to search the commodity tariff number: EZT-Online

 - Structure and application of the code number